SwingbyProtocol/node-installer/README.md

 ```
 $ git clone https://github.com/SwingbyProtocol/node-installer && cd node-installer
 ```
-Install steps (Let's do on your local machine)
+Install steps (Let's execute on your local machine)
 1. Install `Docker` from https://docker.io to your local machine.
 (Macbook is preffered)
 2. Talk to [@BotFather](https://t.me/BotFather) to create new your `telegram bot` and get your `BOT_TOKEN`
 3. Setup your instance on the cloud service provider